santatamas/aws-devops-essential/README.md

 * **Configure AWS CodeCommit:** The easiest way to set up AWS CodeCommit is to configure HTTPS Git credentials for AWS CodeCommit.
 On the user details page in IAM console, choose the **Security Credentials** tab, and in **HTTPS Git credentials for AWS CodeCommit**, choose **Generate**. ![HTTPS Git Credential](./img/codecommit-iam-gc1.png)
         **💡 Note:** Make Note of the Git HTTP credentials handy.
 It will be used for cloning and pushing changes to Repo.
           Also, You can find detail instruction on how to configure HTTPS Git Credential [here](https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-gc.html)
 * **IAM Permissions:** Finally, for the AWS account ensure you have sufficient privileges.

 You must have permissions for the following services:

-AWS Identity and Access Management
+* AWS Identity and Access Management

-Amazon Simple Storage Service
+* Amazon Simple Storage Service

-AWS CodeCommit
+* AWS CodeCommit

-AWS CodeBuild
+* AWS CodeBuild

-AWS CloudFormation
+* AWS CloudFormation

-AWS CodeDeploy
+* AWS CodeDeploy

-AWS CodePipeline
+* AWS CodePipeline

-AWS Cloud9
+* AWS Cloud9

-Amazon EC2
+* Amazon EC2

-Amazon SNS
+* Amazon SNS

-Amazon CloudWatch Events
+* Amazon CloudWatch Events

 ***

 ### **Important:**
 Preferred regions for lab
-- North Virginia US-EAST-1
-- Oregon US-WEST-2
+- Stockholm (eu-north-1)

-If you want to your region choice for the lab.
-Kindly the select the region which has all four Code* services and Cloud9 service.
-You can find the [region services list](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/).
 Stick to the same region throughout all labs.
 **Make sure you have not reached the VPC or Internet Gateway limits for that region.
 If you already have 5 VPCs/IGWs, delete at least one before you proceed or choose an alternate region.**

 # Labs